-Subjects (N=60) with renal impairment (mean creatinine clearance ranging from 13 to 114 mL/min) were administered single 400 mg oral doses of gabapentin.
-The mean gabapentin half-life ranged from about 6.5 hours (patients with creatinine clearance >60 mL/min) to 52 hours (creatinine clearance <30 mL/min) and gabapentin renal clearance from about 90 mL/min (>60 mL/min group) to about 10 mL/min (<30 mL/min).
-Mean plasma clearance (CL/F) decreased from approximately 190 ml/min to 20 ml/min [see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].
-Pediatric patients with renal insufficiency have not been studied.
-Hemodialvsis
+Subjects (N=60) with renal impairment (mean creatinine clearance ranging from 13 to 114 mL min) were administered single 400 mg oral doses of gabapentin.
+The mean gabapentin half-life ranged from about 6.5 hours (patients with creatinine clearance >60 mL/min) to 52 hours (creatinine clearance <30 mL/min) and gabapentin renal clearance from about 90 mL/min (<60 mL/min group) to about 10 mL/min (<30 mL/min).
+Mean plasma clearance (CL/F) decreased from approximately 190 mL/min to 20 mL/min (see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].
+Pediatric patients with renal insufficiency have not been studied Hemodialysis

 In a study in anuric adult subjects (N=11), the apparent elimination half-life of gabapentin on nondialysis days was about 132 hours; during dialysis the apparent half-life of gabapentin was reduced to 3.8 hours.
-Hemodialysis thus has a significant effect or gabapentin elimination in anuric subjects [see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].
-Hepatic Disease
+Hemodialysis thus has a significant effect on gabapentin elimination in anuric subjects [see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].
+Hepatic Disease cytochrome P450 enzymes (CYP1A2, CYP2A6, CYP2C9, CYP2C19, CYP2D6, CYP2E1, and CYP3A4) that mediate drug and xenobiotic metabolism using isoform selective marker substrates and human liver microsomal preparations.
+Only at the highest concentration tested (171 mcg mL; 1 mM) was a slight degree of inhibition (14% to 30%) of isoform CYP2A6 observed.
+No inhibition of any of the other isoforms tested was observed at gabapentin concentrations up to 171 mcg/mL (approximately 15 times the C{max} at 3,600 mg/day).
+In Vivo Studies

 Because gabapentin is not metabolized, no study was performed in patients with hepatic impairment.
-Drug Interactions